CineMonApp/docs.cinemonapp.github.io/content/docs/tools/composition-guides.md

 The tool's options allow you to adjust the number of horizontal and vertical lines, and the color and opacity of the grid.

 Perhaps the most common setup is 2 horizontal and 2 vertical lines to create a **Rule of Thirds** layout.
-But you can tweak both axis indepenently up to 10 lines.
+But you can tweak both axis independently up to 10 lines.

 ## Options